-2 The Phase 2 "Package A" consists of the following: rail tracks and related at-grade infrastructure within the right-of-way of the Dulles Airport Access Highway, Dulles Toll Road and Dulles Greenway and within Dulles Airport; six rail stations and associated pedestrian bridges, entry pavilions, access roadways and bus facilities; and various rail-related systems, including traction power substations and communications and train control equipment. based upon the qualifications criteria described in the RFQ document, and will be rank scored based on the over-all evaluation they have been given by an evaluation committee.
+2 The Phase 2 "Package A" consists of the following: rail tracks and related at-grade infrastructure within the right-of-way of the Dulles Airport Access Highway, Dulles Toll Road and Dulles Greenway and within Dulles Airport; six rail stations and associated pedestrian bridges, entry pavilions, access roadways and bus facilities; and various rail-related systems, including traction power substations and communications and train control equipment.

+based upon the qualifications criteria described in the RFQ document, and will be ranked scored based on the over-all evaluation they have been given by an evaluation committee.
 Up to five of the highest-ranked teams will be short-listed at the end of the RFQ step, and will be eligible to participate in the second step of the process.

 Step two of the process will begin with the issuance of a request for proposals (RFP) to the short-listed teams.
 The RFP will initially request the submission of technical proposals that address a set of detailed technical requirements described in the RFP relating, for example, to project design, management, performance and schedule.
 These technical proposals will be the subject of discussions involving team members and the evaluation committee which are expected to result in the teams having the opportunity to supplement their proposals to meet the RFP's technical requirements.
 The teams' final technical proposals will be evaluated on a pass/fail basis.
-Thereafter, the teams with "passing" technical proposals will be requested to submit price proposals.
-The team submitting the lowest price will be the apparent successful offeror that will be eligible for award of the Package A design-build contract.
+Thereafter, the teams with "passing" technical proposals will be the apparent successful offeror that will be eligible for award of the Package A design-build contract.